 Notes

-- Use your favorite jam or fruit butter - even homemade works.
+- Use your favorite jam or fruit butter flavor- even homemade works.

-- Stonewall Kitchen makes a fab Fig and Ginger Jam that works beautifully in these bars.
-Use the whole jar as well.
+- Stonewall Kitchen makes a fab Fig and Ginger Jam that I’ve used many times here.
+Use the whole jar per the recipe above.

 This recipe looks amazing!
 I’ve been looking a way to use the Trader Joe’s fig butter.
 Can I reduce the amount of brown sugar?